lf-lang/lingo/README.md

 **Contact:** <tassilo-tanneberger@tu-dresden.de>

 Lingo is a one-stop build tool for the Lingua Franca project.
-Lingo will manages dependencies, configure build scripts and will potentially cross-compile for embedded platforms.
+Lingo will manage dependencies, configure build scripts and will potentially cross-compile for embedded platforms.

 ## Getting started
 Lingo is a Rust project and is built with cargo.
 To install it simply run `cargo install --path .`

-## The command line interfac
+## The command line interface

 ```
 lingua-franca package manager and build tool 0.1.2